Azure/azure-orbital-integration/docs/images/pull_request_template.md

 - [ ] Properly labeled PR

 - [ ] Licensing statement added to new files
-- [ ] Downstream dependencies have been addressedone phrase about
+- [ ] Downstream dependencies have been addressed

 - [ ] I have made corresponding changes to the documentation
 - [ ] Issue is linked under the development section